lemunozm/message-io/README.md

 # message-io
-`message-io` is an event-driven message library to build network applications **easy** and **fast**.
+`message-io` is an event-driven message library to build network applications **quickly** and **easily**.
-The library handles the internal OS socket in order to offer a simple event message API to the user.
+The library handles the OS socket internally and offers a simple event message API to the user.
-It also allows you to make an adapter for your own transport protocol following some [rules](#custom-adapter), delegating to the library the tedious asynchrony and thread management.
+It also allows you to make an adapter for your own transport protocol following some [rules](#custom-adapter), delegating the tedious asynchrony and thread management to the library.

 <p align="center">
   <img src="https://docs.google.com/drawings/d/e/2PACX-1vSPmycMsWoQq60MPEODcakFQVPkDwVy98AnduTswFNPGBB5dpbIsSCHHBhS2iEuSUtbVaYQb7zgfgjO/pub?w=653&h=305" width="653"/>
 </p>

-If you find a problem using the library or you have an improvement idea, do not hesitate to open an issue. **Any contribution is welcome!**
+If you find a problem using the library or you have an idea to improve it, do not hesitate to open an issue. **Any contribution is welcome!**

-And remember, more [caffeine](https://www.buymeacoffee.com/lemunozm), more productive!
+And remember: more [caffeine](https://www.buymeacoffee.com/lemunozm), more productive!

 ## Motivation
 Managing sockets is hard because you need to fight with threads, concurrency, full duplex, encoding, IO errors that come from the OS (which are really difficult to understand in some situations), etc.
-If you make use of *non-blocking* sockets, it adds a new layer of complexity: synchronize the events that come asynchronously from the Operative System.
+If you make use of *non-blocking* sockets, it adds a new layer of complexity: synchronize the events that come asynchronously from the Operating System.

-`message-io` offers an easy way to deal with all these mentioned problems, making them transparently for you, the programmer that wants to make an application with its own problems.
+`message-io` offers an easy way to deal with all these aforementioned problems, making them transparent for you, the programmer that wants to make an application with its own problems.
 For that, the library gives you a simple API with two concepts to understand:
 **messages** (the data you send and receive), and **endpoints** (the recipients of that data).